The Best Wrap Carrier 2019

 Another small negative: KeaBabies doesn’t disclose where the carrier is made or the origin of the fabric.
 We can guess the answers (China and China), but it would be nice they were a bit more transparent.
 Example: there is a minimum weight (7 lbs) but not maximum weight.

 Bottom line: the Baby Wrap Carrier by KeaBabies is an excellent carrier that tops the competition in comfort and flexibility.
-At under $20, it is a steal.
+At this price, it is a great value.

 Why Trust Us